starswithstripes/civic/README.txt

 Clients
 -------

-Project O supports the major standards-compliant browsers, but we do most of our testing against:
+Civic supports the major standards-compliant browsers, but we do most of our testing against:

 * Firefox 2+